12 NCAC 09B .0111 MINIMUM STANDARDS FOR LAW ENFORCEMENT OFFICERS

 (e) four or more crimes or unlawful acts defined as "Class A misdemeanors" except the applicant may be employed if the last conviction occurred more than two years prior to the date of application for employment; or

-(f) an offense that, proscribed by 18 USC 922(g)(8), would prohibit the possession of a firearm or ammunition;
+(f) an offense that, pursuant to 18 USC 922(g)(8), would prohibit the possession of a firearm or ammunition;

-(2) be a high school graduate or have passed the General Educational Development Test indicating high school equivalency; and
+(2) be a high school, college, or university graduate or have passed the General Educational Development Test indicating high school equivalency; and

 (3) satisfactorily complete the employing agency's in-service firearms training program as prescribed in 12 NCAC 09E .0105 and .0106.
 Such firearms training compliance must have occurred prior to submission of the application for appointment to the Commission and must be completed using the agency-approved service handgun(s) and any other weapon(s) that the applicant has been issued or authorized to use by the agency.